Joint Force Curcumin + HA

 Joint Force Curcumin + HA contains 100% vegetable based glucosamine, chondroitin sulfate, patented Longvida Curcumin, hyaluronic acid and pinch of love .

-- Chondroitin sulphate and glucosamine are an important part of joint tissues and have a significant effect on joint health and mobility.
+- Chondroitin sulphate and glucosamine are an important part of joint tissues and have a significant effect on joint performance and mobility.

 - Glucosamine and chondroitin sulfate maintain the natural function, elasticity and mobility of the joints.

 - Hyaluronic acid acts as a cushion and elasticity agent and as a lubricant in joints and other tissues.
 It also has a bearing on how the body reacts to tissue damage.